On scaling limits of random trees and maps with a prescribed degree sequence: Stable Boltzmann maps

-Let us end this paper with a similar condensation result for \emph{sub-critical} maps, that is, when the weight sequence $\q$ is chosen so that the law $\mu_\q$ has mean smaller than one.
 In order to directly use the results available in the literature, we shall only work with maps without boundary, so $\varrho_n = 1$.
-The first convergence below, for pointed maps, is the main result of Janson \& Stef{\'a}nsson~\cite{Janson-Stefansson:Scaling_limits_of_random_planar_maps_with_a_unique_large_face}.
+The first convergence below, for pointed maps, is the main result of Janson \& Stef{\'a}nsson~\cite{JS15}.